 Bridging the Gaps Youth Camps are built to challenge teenagers to break down the barriers of gender, language, caste, and socio-economic status creating a transformative experience.
-Using the Katradi method, our camp is designed to overcome these societal barriers through sport (Ultimate Frisbee), art, dance and personal development sessions.
+Our camps are designed to overcome these societal barriers through sport (Ultimate Frisbee), art, dance and personal development sessions.
 An atmosphere charged with positivity and infused with non-judgment and respect provides teens with the space to make their transformation.

 Our camps are designed to target two age groups – teens (participants) and college-aged young men and women (coaches).
 The majority of our participants and coaches are from underprivileged backgrounds, have never traveled outside their communities and normally would not be able to afford camp.

 Client organizations can request us to create camps ranging from two to five days that are adapted to the needs of the community.
 Prior to camp we offer intensive facilitator training which provides tremendous personal development and leadership building opportunities for staff.

 "First day of camp I didn't feel very comportable with my teammates, but during the t-shirt making process, I grew closer to my teamates because it was an activity that required two people to work together to accomplish."

 Bridging the Gaps teaches Ultimate Frisbee because its unique elements allow more opportunities for personal and team development than other sports.

 Ultimate Frisbee is a 7 on 7 person game played on a rectangular field with two end zones developed in the U.S.A in the 1960s.
 The object of the game is to score a point by catching a pass in the opponent’s end zone.